Overlay

 Training

 All employees are required to complete mandatory online health and safety training, which covers the key risks for all employees including fire safety, display screen equipment, manual handling and slips, trips and falls.
-We reviewed the content for 2021 with an external communications specialist with an aim to instil a culture for all colleagues to have H&S in mind in all aspects of their office and home working environments.
 It includes specific content for people and building managers of their H&S responsibilities.
 The building manager section covers workplace management responsibilities and includes learning on asbestos, facades, fire emergency plans, risk assessments, emergency roles, and escape route checks.
 We also used the module as a vehicle to remind colleagues of the Fire Tag/Hi Vis evacuation system in selected buildings.

 Specialist training includes: